-24In Figures 5 and 6 there is a negative slope as a function of the running variable, both before and after the cutoff.
-This negative slop is a function of the sample restriction that coworkers and brothers have their children after their peer father and after the reform cutoff, which affects when coworkers and brothers have children during our sample period.
+&lt;sup>20There is a negative slope as a function of the running variable, both before and after the cutoff.
+This negative slope is a function of the sample restriction that coworkers and brothers have their children after their peer father and after the reform cutoff, which affects when coworkers and brothers have children during our sample period.
 It does not create a problem for consistency, since the effect is continuous through the cutoff.
+The takeup rate of brothers is lower in Figure 3, since they have their children earlier in the sample period, on average, compared to coworkers.

-leave take up.
-The plotted local linear regression lines are based on daily, individual-level data, using a uniform kernel and a bin width of 120 days for the coworker network and 240 days for the brother network.
+Appendix Figure A4, we present local linear regression graphs for coworker's and brother's leave take up.
 If anything, the jump at the reform cutoff date is even larger for these local estimates.